-- Entry into the Sand Canyon is limited to the slide and climbing into the low end of the Canyon.
-Children may dig in the sand of the canyon, not in between the rocks in the walls of the canyon. - Slide down the slides rather than walking up the slides.
+- Children may dig in the sand of the canyon, not in between the rocks in the walls of the canyon. - Islide down rather than walking up the slides.
 Sliding should be done on one's bottom. - People slide down the slide, not rocks, sand or dirt. - Balls are thrown instead of rocks, sand, or snow. - Jungle gyms and climbing bars are for climbing, not fences or trees. - Get on the swings from the back and take turns.
 One person to a swing.
 Swinging should be back and forth rather than sideways.
-No walking in front of a swing in use. - ✓ Karate and other similar activities have an appropriate place to be performed.
+No walking in front of a swing in use.

+- Karate and other similar activities have an appropriate place to be performed.
 The playground/Playscape is not that place. - Students may not carry other students. - No imaginary weapon play is allowed. - Elementary and middle school students may use their own skateboards and scooters for use on the skateboard rink on the Playscape only when parents have a signed waiver.
 Students must bring and wear their helmets when using scooters or skateboards